protesilaos/prot16/README.md

 - under `general`:
   - an `SCSS` stylesheet that can be used in Jekyll websites (or be adapted accordingly);
   - a `YAML` file with the colour values in `HEX` format;
+- under `hyper`:
+  - generic config files (for light/dark variants) with the colour mapping of the theme;
+  - a `README` with further instructions, which also explains why these are not delivered as `npm` packages;
+- under `iterm2`:
+  - files for both the light and dark instantiations of each item;
+  - a `README` with a short proviso and attribution to the author of this work;
 - under `terminator`:
   - plain text files which contain the necessary configurations for modifying the colours of the terminal;
   - a `README` with further instructions;
-- under `iterm2`:
+- under `vim`:
-  - files for both the light and dark instantiations of each item;
+  - ready theme files for Vim, which support both terminal and gui variants (though terminals must use the equivalent palette);
-  - a `README` with a short proviso and attribution to the author of this work;
+- under `vim-airline`:
+  - theme files for the popular Vim Airline plugin, which support both terminal and gui variants (though terminals must use the equivalent palette);
-- under `hyper`:
+- under `xfce4-terminal`:
-  - generic config files (for light/dark variants) with the colour mapping of the theme;
+  - ready theme files that can be implemented to the XFCE4 terminal;
-  - a `README` with further instructions, which also explains why these are not delivered as `npm` packages.
+  - a `README` with further instructions.

-*TODO: Include GNOME terminal files.*
+*You can also get the theme you want for your favourite application by using the new [Prot16 Builder](https://github.com/protesilaos/prot16-builder).*

 ## No Atom editor ports in here